jesussantana/Database/README.md

 - Exercici 1

-Create a relational base d’exemple using a text document or me.
-Dissenya-la perquè contingui les següents taules, and establishes the relationships that you consider necessary between them:
+Create a sample relational database using a text or handwritten document.
+Design it to contain the following tables, and establish the relationships you deem necessary between them:

 - Table of purchases (transactions)

-- Taula d'establiments
+- Table of establishments

-- Taula de treballadors
+- Table of workers

-- Taula of clients
+- Table of clients

-- Taula de productes
+- Table of products

-- Taula de tipus de productes
+- Product type table

-Defineix the properties of the relationships (1: 1, 1: n, n: n), and create some of the variables that could contain, for example:
+Defines the properties of the relationships (1: 1, 1: n, n: n), and create some of the variables that could contain, for example:

-Taula d'establiments
+Table of establishments

 - IDestabliment (unique key)